pangenome/odgi/docs/rst/handlegraph.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Matching the C++ API, most of the methods of iterating over elements in
-the graph use callback functions (note our use of lambda’s above).
+the graph use callback functions (note our use of lambda above).
 In
 the current version of the python API, this causes some difficulty, as
 python lacks true functional
 `closures <https://en.wikipedia.org/wiki/Closure_(computer_programming)>`__
 and prevents assignments within callbacks.
 Future versions of this API
-we provide generator functions thot support memory-efficient and
+may provide generator functions thot support memory-efficient
 pythonic iteration over graph elements.

-For instance, to iterate over our nodes, we can call
-``for_each_handle``, which will invoke a callback for each forward
-handle in our graph.
+For example, to iterate over nodes, we can call ``for_each_handle``, which will invoke a callback for each (forward) handle in our graph.

 .. code:: python

    g.for_each_handle(lambda h: print(g.get_id(h), g.get_sequence(h)))
-   # writes out each node id and its sequence
+   # write out each node id and its sequence

-We can enumerate the paths and get their names:
+Enumerate paths and get their names:

 .. code:: python